m1k1o/neko-rooms/README.md

 ### Download images / update

 You need to pull all your images, that you want to use with neko-room.
-Otherwise you might get this error: `Error response from daemon: No such image:` (see issue #1).
+Otherwise, you might get this error: `Error response from daemon: No such image:` (see issue #1).

 ```sh
 docker pull m1k1o/neko:latest